jdanks420/labwc-minimal-dark/README.md

 minimal dark mode for labwc

+as a keyboard focused user i have made a keybind scheme for easy memorization and comfort

+CTRL + Arrows
+     this controls the window snapping maintaining gaps

+Super + Arrows/1-9
+     this controls workspace navigations

+Super + Shift + 1-9
+      controls send to workspace {x}

 you will need these things:
 ```
 yay -S labwc rofi waybar yazi nemo helix ghostty firefox slurp grim swappy nemo swww nwg-look materia-gtk-theme clarity-icon-theme mpg123 openbox-themes dunst xfce-polkit